 Is obstetric cholestasis serious?

 The symptoms can be unpleasant for the mother - in particular the itch.
-But whether obstetric cholestasis causes an increased risk of harm to mother or baby is still being debated.
+But it is still unclear if obstetric cholestasis causes an increased risk of harm to mother or baby.
 If there is a risk, it is thought to be small, but the concerns are as follows.

 For the unborn baby

-Until recently it had been thought that obstetric cholestasis caused a small increased risk of stillbirth.
+Obstetric cholestasis may be associated with a small increased risk of stillbirth.
 The risk of stillbirth in a normal pregnancy is about 1 in 100.
-The risk if you have obstetric cholestasis was thought to be a little more than this.
+The risk if you have obstetric cholestasis may be a little more than this.
 The evidence is still not clear and further research is being done.

 There is an increased risk of your baby being born too early (prematurely).
 This is usually because your obstetrician may decide that your baby should be delivered early rather than waiting for you to go into labour naturally.
 Obstetricians are doctors who specialise in pregnancy and childbirth.